abheektripathy/Contacts/README.md

-##Contacts
+# Contacts

-a react project that i made to get comfortable with crud operations/api calls in react from a fake json server.
+A react project that i made to get comfortable with crud operations/api calls in react from a fake json server.